NOUIY/aws-cdk-guide/v2/constructs.md

 ------

 **Important**
-You can't use L2 property types with L1 constructs, or vice versa\.
-When working with L1 constructs, always use the types defined for the L1 construct you're using\.
-Do not use types from other L1 constructs \(some may have the same name, but they are not the same type\)\.
+You can't use L2 property types with L1 constructs, or vice versa.
+When working with L1 constructs, always use the types defined for the L1 construct you're using.
+Do not use types from other L1 constructs (some may have the same name, but they are not the same type).
-Some of our language\-specific API references currently have errors in the paths to L1 property types, or don't document these classes at all\.
-We hope to fix this soon\.
-In the meantime, remember that such types are always inner classes of the L1 construct they are used with\.
+Some of our language-specific API references currently have errors in the paths to L1 property types, or don't document these classes at all.
+We hope to fix this soon.
+In the meantime, remember that such types are always inner classes of the L1 construct they are used with.

-### Working with L2 constructs<a name="constructs_using"></a>
+### Working with L2 constructs<a name="constructs-using"></a>

 In the following example, we define an Amazon S3 bucket by creating an object from the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) L2 construct: